 Subsidized vs Unsubsidized Loan: Which to Repay First?

 If the student has both subsidized and unsubsidized loans, then it is a better idea to first repay the latter.
 This is because the interest on the unsubsidized loan continues to accrue during the course period.
 So, the total outstanding balance gets bigger in the case of an unsubsidized loan.
 Thus, by prioritizing this loan, the borrower will be able to save on interest more than in the case of a subsidized loan.

 For example, suppose the student took a subsidized and unsubsidized loan of $2,000 each in the final year (at 2.75%).
-Once the course is completed the outstanding balance in case of the subsidized loan will remain at the original level i.e., $2000.
+Once the course is completed, the outstanding balance in the case of the subsidized loan will remain at the original level, i.e., $2000.
 This is because the education department will bear the interest cost during the grace period.
-But, the balance of the unsubsidized loan would rise by the interest amount, i.e. $2,055.
+But, the balance of the unsubsidized loan would rise by the interest amount, i.e., $2,055.

-So if one does not start repaying it as early as possible, this loan would continue to get bigger.
+So if one does not start repaying it as early as possible, this loan will continue to get bigger.

 Which is Better?

 Generally, both types of loans would carry the same interest rate.
 However, in the case of a subsidized loan, the outflow is less over time due to the interest subsidy that one gets.
 This means the interest will not accrue when the student is in college.
 For this reason, it is better to go for a subsidized loan first.
 And at the same time, it is better to pay off the unsubsidized loans first.